 (ii) are capable of igniting in air;

-handle, in relation to dangerous goods, does not include to manufacture or process the dangerous goods;

 storage area, in relation to dangerous goods, includes an underground storage and handling system.

 (1) For the purposes of the Act section 13, a dangerous goods site is required to be licensed if dangerous goods are stored or handled at the site in quantities that exceed the manifest quantities.